ishani-ss/ishani-ss/README.md

 ## Project Updates
 <table><tr><td valign="top" width="50%">

-- 💭 Currently, I'm working on an NLP predictive modelling project to test out specific keyword extractors and predictive modelling packages.
-Full code to be released soon.
+- 💭 Currently, I'm doing some fun research into Large Multimodal Models and optimising performance in this infrastructure.

 - ❓ Recently I finished an excellent book called ["Storytelling with Data"](https://www.storytellingwithdata.com/), with lessons I will employ when communicating with data in this blog.